DarrenAbramson/ParsingMetacritic/README.md

 # Parsing Metacritic

+To use these files, simply run ``entertainment_center.py``.
+You will see new functionality at the command line, and in the resulting html page.
+While processing, the metascore and title of each movie is printed to the terminal to show successful parsing for each movie.

 This directory contains 4 files.
 The only new file is ``python getmetascore.py``, although all of the others have been changed.
 Here are the most significant changes.